Spotlight: Medicinal Plants Internship at the City Farm School

 Registration now OPEN

-Learn how to grow, use and transform a few common medicinal plants of north america over this introduction to herbal medicine course.
+Learn how to grow, use and transform a few common medicinal plants of North America over this introduction to herbal medicine course.
 Taking place at both Loyola City Farm School Herbal Medicine Garden and the Concordia Greenhouse over the course of 6 months.
 Students will learn the basics of how to grow, harvest, preserve, transform and apply some common herbs such as Yarrow, Raspberry Leaf, Lemon Balm, Marshmallow, Lavender, St-Johns Wort, Comfrey and more.
 We will also learn how to make, salves, balms, tinctures, throat lozenges, syrups and suppositories to just name a few.

 This course is designed for newcomers to the study of herbal medicine, as the classes are designed to start with the basics and build on that knowledge.
 If you already have spent a good deal of time learning about medicinal plants and have practiced transformations previously, then this school may not be ideal for you.
 But if you are interested in learning the basics of herbal gardening and wanting to become more autonomous in transforming medicinal plants then this course will be a great stepping stone towards those goals.